jkomoros/CASsim/README.md

 on your optionsConfig shape.
 This helps ensure that you don't accidentally have differences between your optionsConfigs and the shape of SimOptions that you expect.

+You can also run `npm run generate` to generate all of the things automatically.
+It is customary to check in the `*.GENERATED.*` files so they don't have to be regenerated often.

 It's a declarative format that has the following shape, called an optionsLeaf:
 ```
 {